-- Text mining application.
-A technology that tackles a real-world problem using text mining. - Text mining task.
+Text mining application.
+A technology that tackles a real-world problem using text mining.

+e.g., Watson.

+Text mining task.
 A specific problem of inferring meta-information about a text.
+Requires one or more text analyses.

+e.g., the classification of sentence sentiment polarity.

+Text mining approach.
+A specific computational method to tackle some text mining task.

+e.g., one possible implementation to classify sentiment polarity.

-Requires one or more text analyses. - Text mining approach.
-A specific computational method to tackle some text mining task. - Text analysis.
-A processing of text that infers specific meta-information. - Text analysis algorithm.
-A specific computational method to address some text analysis. - Text analysis technique.
+- Text analysis.
+A processing of text that infers specific meta-information. e.g., tokenization, i.e., the segmentation of a text into its single tokens. - Text analysis algorithm.
+A specific computational method to address some text analysis.

+e.g., the Apache UIMA Whitespace Tokenizer

+Text analysis technique.
 A general method of how to analyze a text.

-- Meta-information is usually represented as annotations of a text. - Term usage has slight variations and inconsistencies in the literature.
+e.g., rule-based vs. statistical, classification vs. regression, ...